 Review lifecycle actions, including amendments, adverse event reports, noncompliance issues, etc., to ensure that all issues pertaining to animal care and use procedures are appropriately addressed.

 Advise PIs and other protocol contacts on need for lifecycle actions as well as reporting requirements.

 Issue reminder notices to correspondents at appropriate intervals in accordance with office policy.

 Provide regular updates to funding agencies regarding protocol status based on reports generated in electronic systems.

 Utilize standardized reports to maintain currency on protocol related tasks such reminder notifications and review deadlines.

-Bachelor’s degree in an animal related field is preferred.
+Bachelor’s degree (in an animal related field, preferred).

 Analytical, logical thought process and meticulous attention to detail as well as the ability to translate skills and knowledge to others is a must.

 Must be a US citizen with the ability to obtain a favorable NACI/ T1 security investigation.